Lab 0: Getting Started (Windows Setup)

 A folder named cs61a will appear on your Desktop.
 You can verify this by using the ls command again or by checking your Desktop using File Explorer.

 Now, let's create some more directories.
-First, make sure you are in the cs61a directory, which should be in a path like C:\Users\<USER>\Desktop\cs61a where <USER> is your actual username.
-Then, create two new folders, one called projects and the other called lab.
-Both should be inside your cs61a folder:
+First, make sure you are in the cs61a directory, which should have an absolute path like C:\Users\<USER>\Desktop\cs61a where <USER> is your actual username.
+Then, create three new folders called projects, lab, and hw.
+All of them should be inside your cs61a folder:

 cd cs61a